 Having hope can move qi, bring cheer and prepare you for the good things to come.

 Daffodil may also be useful for your birth bag.
 If your labor is prolonged or you start to lose hope, it can be a good boost to stay relaxed.

 Since it’s not as common, it’s a little hard to find so you can either make your own or find it on Etsy.

 This is just the beginning

 These five flower essences are just the tip of the iceberg.
 Flower essences can help prepare you for birth and help you through the labor process, and there are literally hundreds out there for you to look at and thousands of combinations.

 If you have any questions about flower essences, shoot me a message or leave a comment below.

 Are you interested in flower essences being part of your birth plan?
-Schedule an appointment today!
+Schedule an appointment today or virtual consult!